BAK2K3/hard-drivers/TESTING.md

 * On medium to small viewports, ensure the Enquire Form's fieldsets and input sections resize dynamically when the horizontal viewport is adjusted.
 * On large viewports, ensure the `"Click here for further details!"` section within "your package" fieldset is hidden from view.
 * On medium to small viewports, ensure the `"Click here for further details!"` section within "your package" fieldset added to view.
-* On small viewports, ensure the positioning of the Enquiry Form's labels are repositioned accordingly to a "stacked" view for better user viewing and control.
+* On small viewports, ensure the positioning of the Enquire Form's labels are repositioned accordingly to a "stacked" view for better user viewing and control.

 # Browser Testing